philrawlings/netutil/README.md

 - `-c` = Display captured data in console
 - `-f` = Data format (`Binary` | `AsciiText` | `Utf8Text`) - for rendering in console.

+### TODO

-Logging to file not currently implemented, but is planned.
+- Logging to file not currently implemented, but is planned.
+- Probably need to add connection timeout as proxy task for each connection stays running indefinitely